s-m-alif-ahmmed/master-dashboard/README.md

-# eVento
+# Laravel 11 Master Dashboard

-## Here are the following features that will have in eVento app
+## Here are the following features that will have in this Master Dashboard

 - Authentication.
-- Profile creation.
-- Search & Browse.
-- Dynamic Calendar.
-- Live chat.
-- QR scanning.
-- Events booking.
-- P-ayments.
 - Admin panel.